-The document is now much shorter, and more sensible laid out.
-Clear headings make it easy to find the areas you need – cookie use, information collected, how it's shared – and sections are now straightforward and jargon-free.
+The document is sensibly laid out.
+Clear headings make it easy to find the areas you need – cookie use, information collected, how it's shared – and it's impressively straightforward and jargon-free.

 The 'Strict no-logs policy' section doesn't just include a bland, generic 'we don't keep any logs' statement, like many competitors.
-Instead, Astrill takes the time to describe its procedures and what it really does.
+Instead, Astrill takes the time to describe its procedures and what the firm really does.